What is Chai Tea?

-Free radicals are atoms or groups of atoms with an unpaired number of electrons that can wreak havoc on organs and tissues.
+Free radicals are atoms or groups of atoms with an unpaired (and unsafe!) number of electrons that can wreak havoc on the organs and tissues when left unchecked.
 This, in turn, can lead to chronic conditions such as heart disease and even cancer.
-Antioxidants such as theaflavin and thearubigin, meanwhile, can slow down the effects of harmful oxidation through their work in neutralising free radicals.

 Immune System Health

-Feeling a little under the weather?
-Chai tea is, without a doubt, a good choice.
-Many of the ingredients found in traditional masala chai can not only reduce the symptoms of cold and flu, but even prevent them from manifesting in the first place.
-Ginger is famously added to Lemon and Ginger Herbal Tea, a beverage acclaimed for its minor-illness-fighting capabilities.
-This particular ingredient contains anti-bacterial properties that can help to support the immune system, and likewise soothe symptoms in those who are already unwell.
+Feeling a little ‘under the weather’?
+Chai Tea is, without a doubt, a great choice.
+Many of the ingredients found in traditional Masala Chai can not only reduce the symptoms of cold and flu, but even prevent them from manifesting in the first place.

-Cinnamon is also thought to be an immune system booster, and is rich in antioxidant polyphenols and proanthocyanidins, as well as vitamins and minerals including manganese, calcium, fiber, and iron.
-Star anise is yet another beneficial component, and contains thymol, terpineol, and anethole.
+Cinnamon can also work as an immune system booster.
+It contains an abundance of polyphenolic antioxidants and proanthocyanidins, as well as vitamins and minerals including manganese, calcium, fibre and iron.
+Star Anise likewise contains beneficial components such as thymol, terpineol and anethole.

-Then, of course, you have turmeric, which is traditionally mixed with milk to make a famously healthy beverage known as ‘golden milk’.
-Turmeric in chai tea can be equally nutritious and beneficial.
-It has already been established that it contains not only antibacterial properties, but also antimicrobial, antifungal, and antiseptic qualities.
-These properties are invaluable in the body when protecting against incoming viruses.
+Then, of course, there is Turmeric, an ingredient traditionally mixed with milk to make the famously healthy beverage named “golden milk”.
+Turmeric in Chai Tea contains not only antibacterial properties, but also antimicrobial, antifungal and antiseptic qualities.
+Combined, one has a match made in heaven when protecting the body against incoming viruses.

-Most of all, the inclusion of tea leaves can keep you in tip-top condition according to a study conducted at Harvard University, USA.
-The study showed that people who drank 5 cups of Black Tea a day for two weeks had 10 times more bacteria and virus-fighting interferon in their blood than those who were instead given a placebo hot drink.
+Furthermore, the inclusion of Black Tea and its Health Benefits, according to a study conducted at Harvard University, USA.
+The study showed that people who drank 5 cups of Black Tea a day for two weeks had ten times more bacteria and virus-fighting interferon in their blood than those who instead consumed a placebo hot drink.

 Improved Digestive System

-Turmeric, when included in chai tea recipes, is an especially crucial ingredient when it comes to treating inflammation.
-In fact, there are well over 5,600 biomedical study reports associated with turmeric’s ability to aid with rheumatoid arthritis, and joint pain.
-Such is its efficiency that turmeric has actually been compared to non-steroidal anti-inflammatory drugs (NSAIDS).
+When it comes to treating inflammation, choose Turmeric in your Chai Tea.
+There are over 5,600 biomedical study reports associated with Turmeric’s outstanding ability to aid rheumatoid arthritis and joint pain.
+Such is its efficiency that some researchers compare Turmeric to non-steroidal anti-inflammatory drugs (NSAIDS).

-Cinnamon and cloves are equally important owing to one of their main constituents called ‘eugenol’.
+Cinnamon and cloves can also help.
+Both ingredients contain eugenol.
 This beneficial chemical compound has potent anti-inflammatory properties often used to relieve gum pain, in particular, as well as general inflammation.

-Further to this, a recent study published on NHS Choices has suggested that inflammation may have a major impact on women with premenstrual syndrome (PMS), as well as affecting overall menstrual discomfort.
-Meanwhile, a double-blind comparative clinical trial showed that ginger can be more effective than common painkillers in relieving pain in women with menstrual cramps.
+Furthermore, a recent study published on NHS Choices suggests that inflammation may have a major impact on women with premenstrual syndrome (PMS), as well as having a significant effect on general menstrual discomfort.
+A double-blind comparative clinical trial showed that ginger could be more effective than common painkillers in relieving pain in women with menstrual cramps.

-Examining turmeric, a 2009 animal-based study at Tufts University in Massachusetts, USA, found that curcumin - one of the main components in turmeric - can actually suppress fat tissue growth in mice.
-If fennel is added, meanwhile, this ingredient is known for reducing mucus and fat from the intestinal tract and is also a natural appetite suppressant.
+Additionally, a 2009 animal-based study at Tufts University in Massachusetts, USA, found that curcumin - one of the main components in Turmeric - can suppress fat tissue growth in mice.
+Fennel, on the other hand, can allegedly reduce mucus and fat from the intestinal tract while also acting as an appetite suppressant.